 Cost of Making a Claim

 A significant difference to understand is the cost of making workers’ compensation and common law claims.
 If you need to apply to WorkCover for a decision regarding your workers’ compensation claim, you may have to pay for medical reports.
 Depending on your lawyer, there might be legal fees you have to pay but if you lose you don’t generally have to pay the insurer’s legal costs.
 Anvil Legal offers a No Win No Fee solution.
-This means if we are unsuccessful in getting you any compensation, we reduce our invoice to zero.
+This means if we are unsuccessful in getting you any compensation, we reduce our legal invoice to zero.
 If your claim is successful, the insurer may cover some of your legal fees and medical report costs.
 Common law claims can be risky in that if you lose you have to pay the Defendant’s legal bill and that could be a very significant figure.

 Claim Lawyers Perth